RonenGupta/11ASE_Task-2/PROJECT_DOCUMENTATION.md

 ***
 ### Explain the Integration Process
 ***
 - It would be quite simple.
 Replacing current models will require little to no effort, and map design would simply require me to add e.g barriers to walls and possibly a different sky texture such as red for the signature "Doom Hell" and the map texture can also correspond to that as well.
 Healthpacks can be added in as a seperate class, affiliated with the player class due to modifying the player's healthbar which is a composition of the Player class as shown in my previous UML Class Diagram.
+Adding a boss as well, with a boss alerter may also be beneficial for the games emotion evoking integrity, as the player must feel as much horror and nervousness while playing the game.
 ***
 ### Update Structure Chart/Class Diagram as Required
 - Updated UML Class Diagram